yarden/rnaseqlib/docs/source/index.rst

 ``rnaseqlib`` is intended to be:

   1. Simple: provides minimalistic support for RNA-Seq.
-Only simple computations that are relevant to nearly all experiments are performed by the pipeline -- complexities are left to the user as post-processing steps.
+Performs only simple computations that are applicable to nearly all experiments -- complexities that are specific to certain experiments/libraries are left as post-processing steps for the user.

   2. Lightweight: minimal dependencies.
 Relies mostly on Python and commonly available genomic packages (such as Bedtools).

   3. Compact: produces and consumes compressed files, so that it can be used in projects with hundreds of samples.

 Running ``rnaseqlib``